xmas83/websoft/slides/S03-00-README.md

     1. Publish requirements on project

-1. Publish videos and link to them
+1. Publish videos and link to them (DONE)

 1. Link to the slides (in Canvas)